goshiphq/goship-cms/content/blog/freight-damage-how-to-file-a-freight-claim.md

 ---
-keywords: freight claims, freight damage
+keywords: freight claim, how to file a freight claim, freight damage
 author: mderesh
-title: "Freight Damage: How to File a Freight Claim"
+title: How to Properly File a Freight Claim in Case of Freight Damage
 intro: >-
   In the diverse and ever-changing world of freight shipping, accidents happen.
   Freight damage is a pain for any shipper, especially when you discover it